When Tax Decisions Start Affecting More Than Taxes

 Most people want two things at once.
 They want to keep more of what they have built and avoid making a short-term tax decision that creates pressure later.

 Sometimes the instinct is to delay income to keep taxes lower today.
-Sometimes it is to take more from one account because it feels easiest in the moment.
-Sometimes it is to avoid realizing income altogether without seeing what that may mean when required distributions begin or when flexibility would have been more valuable earlier.
+Sometimes it is to use the account that feels easiest.
+Sometimes it is to avoid realizing income without seeing how required distributions, Medicare costs, or future flexibility may be affected later.

 The goal is not to eliminate taxes.
 The goal is to make tax decisions thoughtfully, with a clear understanding of what they change.